 Recognize Early Symptoms of Kidney Stones

-4.4 mm calcium oxylate kidney stone that I passed after months of pain
+4.4 mm calcium oxalate kidney stone that I passed after months of pain

 For me, it started in May of 2009 as an ache in my back that wouldn't go away.
 I began looking on Google images at pictures of human back anatomy, and I noticed the pain was coming from near where the kidneys are.
-I called my Dr. since I have a family history of kidney issues.
-His partner asked me to show him where the pain was coming from.
-He said it was muscle pain from back strain.
-I told him I thought it was my kidney since I have a family history.
+I called my doctor since I have a family history of kidney issues.
+The attending physician‘s assistant asked me to show him where my pain was coming from.
+I showed him and he said it was muscle pain from back strain.
+I told him I thought it was coming from my kidney since I have a family history.
 He informed me that my urine and bloodwork were normal.
 He gave a prescription for Lortab and sent me on my way.

-I am trying to be good and stay away from my favorite foods that contain high amounts of oxylate - such as chocolate (no success there since I am a chocoholic), tea, peanut butter, spinach, nuts, and a lot more foods that I enjoy.
+I am trying to be good and stay away from my favorite foods that contain high amounts of oxylate - such as chocolate (no success there since I am a chocolate lover), tea, peanut butter, spinach, nuts, and a lot more foods that I enjoy.

 If you start feeling a dull or achey pain in your mid back that won't go away, start drinking lots of water and go see your doctor.
 If you experience excruciating pain that radiates from your back to your abdomen with no relief, then you should go to the Emergency Room.
 Kidney damage can result from ignoring your symptoms.